-They generally focus on your relationship with your team or the relationship you have in assigning tasks to your team.
+They generally focus on your relationship with your team or the relationship in assigning tasks to your team.
 It could mean that they get confused or may be irritated by how you do things, but you are not aware that they are getting irritated or you are not reading the signals.

 Here are a few strategies for how you can help eliminate those blind spots.
 Consider these suggestions as being like when you check over your shoulder when changing lanes on the road.

 How Can You Get Better Visibility Of Those Blind Spots?